fifth-postulate/double-memory/README.md

 # Double Sided Memory
-A puzzle posed after learning about a game.
+A puzzle posed after learning about a game played with [_Kumbu_][kumbu].
+Kumbu is

+> an educational game with pictures on both sides.
+By playing, your memory and math skills will improve.
+This game contains 4 game variants with different difficulties.
+It's fun for all ages.
+Kumbukumbu means memory in swahili.

 ## Origin
 [@phedny][phedny] told me about a game.
 It is about memory but with pictures on both sides.
 The pictures are the numbers 0 through 9, and each combination occurs exactly once.
 Hence there are `10*9/2 = 45` tiles.
 Since this number is odd, at least one tile can't be matched.